WebLang Questions & Answers Logo

 How does Rust handle memory safety without a garbage collector?

-Rust ensures memory safety without a garbage collector by using a system of ownership with rules that the compiler checks at compile time.
-This system involves concepts like ownership, borrowing, and …
+Rust ensures memory safety without a garbage collector through its ownership model, which is enforced at compile time.
+This model uses three key concepts: ownership, borrowing, and lifetimes, which co…

 Read More →